Skip to Main Content

 How can I use OER in my teaching or course?

-Many instructors in Florida's colleges and universities utilize OER in their courses.
-They have adopted OER in the following ways:
+Many instructors in Florida's colleges and universities utilize OER in the following ways:

 • Illustrative examples: An FAU librarian created an online guide to science information sources and used open access journal articles and images to illustrate real-life examples of science communication concepts.
-She did this to provide sources that anyone could view, and utilized their Creative Commons license conditions for reusing the works.
+The sources can be viewed by anyone because they had Creative Commons licenses.

 • Assigned readings: A criminal justice professor assigned Cennato and Nalla's Crime and Fear in Public Places (2020), an open access eBook with a CC-BY-ND 4.0 license, as required reading for a course.
-This online eBook is available at no additional cost to the students.
-He provided its permanent URL in Canvas and also in the course syllabus.
+This online eBook was available at no additional cost to the students.
+The professor provided the eBook's permanent URL in Canvas and the course syllabus.

 • Textbook or lecture supplements: Use OER learning objects like slides, recordings, or open access articles.

-• Openly available (and shared) readings and materials: An FAU professor teaching an online community education course on geriatrics is assigning articles from BMC Geriatrics, an open access journal.
-The articles are available to everyone and whether or not they are an FAU affiliate.
-Because of the journal's Creative Commons license, she was also able to download PDFs of articles and share them with students who had technical trouble.
+• Openly available (and shared) readings and materials: An FAU professor teaching an online community education course on geriatrics assigned articles from BMC Geriatrics, an Open Access journal.
+The articles were available to everyone and did not require a log-in.
+Because of the journal's Creative Commons license, the professor was able to download and share PDF files of the articles with students who had technical trouble.

 • Mash-up or combine with other OER: Many OER materials allow derivatives or for changes to be made.